ElektraInitiative/libelektra/doc/dev/kdb-record.md

 * `kdb record stop`: Stops the current recording session.
 * `kdb record reset [session_name]`: Removes all recorded changes in this session.
 If no session name is provided, the current session will be reset.
 * `kdb record delete [session_name]`: Deletes the specified recording session.
 If no session name is provided, the current session will be deleted.
 Deleting the current session will stop the recording.
-* `kdb record list-sessions`: Lists all sessions by their name
+* `kdb record list`: Lists all sessions by their name.
+* `kdb record name`: Prints the current session name.
 * `kdb record changes [session_name]`: Shows all changes for the specified session.
 If no session name is provided, the current session will be used.

 ## Exporting configuration changes